uLink Server Operations

 Building a dedicated Unity server

-This text is written for a game with one or more authoritative Unity servers hosted in some datacenter on Windows. uLink supports the same platforms as Unity, therefore there is no support for Linux at the moment.
-Windows is more common than Mac on the server side, so we will focus on Windows only.
+This text is written for a game with one or more authoritative Unity servers hosted in some datacenter on Windows. uLink supports the same platforms as Unity.
+For practical purposes, we will focus on Windows for the server side.

 In the Unity editor, the server should have a special scene, to make it easy to build and publish the server resources and scripts into a dedicated exe file.
 Press ctrl-shift-B in the editor, select the server scene and select PC and Mac Standalone, set Target Platform to Windows and press Build.
 Save the exe file locally.
 Note that in addition to the exe file there is a data folder.
 The exe file and data folder are what you need to transfer to the Windows server in the datacenter.